pathakmukul/claude-MCP-idea-project-tracker/README.md

 ### 4. Visual Dashboard
 - **Streamlit Dashboard**: An interactive dashboard built with Streamlit to visualize project data, including metrics, distributions, and detailed project information.

+### 5. Update claude_desktop_config.json
+- Open your Claude for Desktop App configuration at ~/Library/Application Support/Claude/claude_desktop_config.json in a text editor and update it with this repo's claude_desktop_config.json

 ## Getting Started

 ### Prerequisites